 - Trim landscaping around a driveway so drivers can see the sidewalk, road, and pedestrians near the driveway.

-Backover crashes are sadly almost always preventable.
+Backover accidents are sadly almost always preventable.
 It is important that we take the risks seriously and educate our children, families, friends, and neighbors to help prevent these very tragic crashes.

 If you found this post helpful, share it with your friends and family on Facebook and Twitter.